KaazDW/KaazDW/README.md

 ### Current projects:

-> * Realization of a personal Portfolio website
-> * Developpement of a webApp for manage sports tournament in PHP name's "TUNIV" during my Computer Science's Training
 > * Creation of a TypingTest webapp in Vanilla Javascript & SCSS
+> * Developpement of a webApp for manage sports tournament in PHP name's "TUNIV" during my Computer Science's School

 ### :pencil: In addition to computer science, I try to improve my artistic skills
 You can see some of my work just [right here](https://kaazdw.artstation.com/projects) <-- work in progress, profile not up to date